What movies can still learn from The Empire Strikes Back

 The Empire Strikes Back is the best Star Wars movie.
 And because it’s the only movie without a single victory—because the Rebels lose the Battle of Hoth, and Han gets his carbonite coma, and Luke can’t even fully kill one measly Wampa—its place in history has always been assured as The Dark Star Wars Movie.
-The movie came out 35 years ago today, and in the ensuing three-plus decades, the easiest way for a nerd-friendly director to dredge up fan excitement over a sequel was to compare it to Empire Strikes Back.
+The movie came out on May 21, 1980, and in the ensuing three-plus decades, the easiest way for a nerd-friendly director to dredge up fan excitement over a sequel was to compare it to Empire Strikes Back.

 What, precisely, did that mean—to make your franchise’s Empire Strikes Back?
 The definitions get hazy.
 Most blockbuster movies don’t let their characters lose.
 Most blockbuster movies don’t kick off with an Act I battle sequence that ends with everyone you like running away from the bad guy.
 Most blockbuster movies don’t cut the hands off their handsome protagonists.
 But the vogue for darkness stuck with geek culture on every level.
 You don’t really hear directors say their sequel is going to be lighter, or looser, or less serious.
 Darkness just becomes another buzzword, a marketing trope.
 (Iron Man 3 is a wacky Shane Black romp with a couple depressive interludes; the first trailer for Iron Man 3 makes it look like No Country For Old Men plus bad t-shirts.)